“As I was riding the train home, I realized that I'd left my keys in the closet at work.”

 "As I was ___ing" is used to describe two things that happened to the same person at the same time.
-One of the events is continuous ("riding the train"), and the other is a momentary action ("realized that...").
+One of the events is continuous ("riding the train"), and the other is an action that happens quickly ("realized that...").

 You can "ride" a train, or you can "take" a train.
 What's the difference?